 User: The user is the focus.
-We can always learn from them.
+There’s always something to learn from them.

-Learning experience: We serve the higher purpose of learning, which happens best through knowledge dissemination and skill acquisition.
+Learning experience: The higher purpose is learning, best achieved through knowledge sharing and skill acquisition.

-Quality: Quality underlies all our work, whether it's visible in the product or invisible in the methodologies, design, or code used to build it.
+Quality: Quality underlies all the team’s work, whether visible (in the product) or invisible (in the methodologies, design, or code used to build it).

-Efficiency: Efficiency requires being lean and on time.
+Efficiency: To be efficient, you need to be lean and on time.

-Continuous improvement: To achieve our mission, we must constantly strive to improve all of the above elements.
+Continuous improvement: To achieve this mission, strive to improve all of the above elements.

-We also have a vision that guides this mission, which is to focus on core business.
-It means that we don’t try to do everything, because it would be expensive and exhausting.
-We focus our efforts on the very core of our business if there is no available offer to meet our needs.
-If a solution already exists, we look for the best service, matching criteria like scalability and cost.
+The Tech team’s guiding vision is to focus on core business.
+In practice, it means that they don’t try to do everything because it would be expensive and exhausting.
+If there’s no available offer that meets their needs, they focus their efforts on the very core of our business.
+If a solution already exists, they look for the best service, matching criteria such as scalability and cost.

 What does focusing on core business mean?
-Take a search engine, for instance.
-We could have built our own for courses, using a customized Solr.
-Instead, we opted to use Algolia, which is a very good ready-to-use almost plug-and-play solution.
+Take search engines, for instance.
+The team could have built their own for our courses, using a customized Solr.
+Instead, they opted to use Algolia, which is an excellent, ready-to-use, almost plug-and-play solution.

-However, as far as we know, no one has created a real-time peer assessment solution, so we built it. 🔨
+As far as we know, no one has created a mentorship platform to plan sessions and jury, so the team built one. 🔨

-The Tech team focuses on real business problems like, “Our learners get stuck on MCQs because they don’t know how to validate them, we should do something."
+The Tech team focuses on real business problems like, “Our learners get stuck on MCQs because they don’t know how to validate them.”
 They help the whole company to deliver a great education experience.

-This is important because technical teams sometimes tend to focus on technical problems just because they look exciting.
-This is not what we do (but don’t worry, we have our fair share of interesting challenges 😁).
+It is essential because technical teams sometimes focus on technical problems just because they look exciting.
+This isn’t what they do (but don’t worry, they have their fair share of interesting challenges 😁).